sanel/hubris/README.md

 Normal version is marked as _hubris-VERSION.tar.gz_ and the big one as _hubris-VERSION-full.tar.gz_.

-To use normal version, you must create 'lib' directory inside unpacked hubris folder, and copy clojure, clojure-contrib, hadoop/hbase (with all their dependencies) jars.
+To use normal version, you must create _lib_ directory inside unpacked hubris folder, and copy clojure, clojure-contrib, hadoop/hbase (with all their dependencies) jars.
 Without this operation, you would get this error:

     Exception in thread "main" java.lang.NoClassDefFoundError: clojure/lang/IFn